 On the face of it, the articulated goals are laudable and not at all controversial.
-The major weakness is in the AJC's and the organization's long history in producing and promoting anti-Muslim discourse i.e. Islamophobia.
-For a long period of time and right through to the present, the leadership of the AJC has been peddling anti-Muslim discourse that has contributed to the forging of the Islamophobic social imagery in American society.
+The major weakness is in the AJC's and the organization's long history in producing and promoting anti-Muslim discourses i.e. Islamophobia.
+For a long period of time and through the present, the leadership of the AJC has been peddling anti-Muslim discourses that have contributed to forging of the Islamophobic Social Imaginary in American society.
 The weekly radio broadcasts by David Harris, the AJC executive director, regularized Islamophobia in civil society by poisoning the airwaves in a sophisticated campaign intended to demonize Muslims in American society.
 The Muslim Jewish Advisory Council seems to be a partnership built in the swamps of Islamophobia.

-Here I am only focused on the AJC's role in providing a national civil society stage that contributed to the legitimization of the spokespeople and operatives of the Islamophobia industry.
-Showering awards on Islamophobes and lavishing praise upon them contributed to the mainstreaming of their ideas and opening their access to public policy circles.
-The AJC's link to the Islamophobia industry was definitely motivated by a misguided strategy that viewed anti-Muslim discourse as being beneficial when securing Israel's interest in the U.S.'s rapidly changing political, social and demographic landscape.
-The AJC's marriage with the Islamophobia industry intended to make Muslims as a group a problem, and to help push them to the margin of civil society so as not to impact the U.S. alliance and one-sided commitment to Israel.
-It is important to examine how the AJC did this and I will turn to a few critical examples.
+Here, I am only focused on the AJC's role in providing a national civil society stage that contributed to the legitimization of the spokespeople and operatives of the Islamophobia industry.
+Showering awards upon Islamophobes and lavishing praise upon them contributed to the mainstreaming of their ideas and opening access to public policy circles.
+Certainly, the AJC's link to the Islamophobia industry was motivated by a misguided strategy that viewed anti-Muslim discourses as being beneficial when securing Israel's interest in the U.S.'s rapidly changing political, social and demographic landscape.
+The AJC's marriage into the Islamophobia industry intended to problematize Muslims as a group, and help push them to the margin of civil society so as not to impact the U.S. alliance and the one-sided commitment to Israel.
+How did the AJC do this is important to examine and I will turn to few critical examples.

-However, the more insulting radio broadcast is that which Harris calls on all to read Ali's book "Infidel."
-Subsequently, the AJC gave her its Moral Courage Award for this Islamophobic piece of writing.
-In reality Ali is listed by the Southern Poverty Law Center (SLPC) on its Anti-Muslim extremist list, which did not dissuade the AJC from celebrating her Islamophobic credentials.
+Yet, the more insulting radio broadcast is that which Harris calls on all to read Ayaan Hirsi Ali's book "Infidel."
+Subsequently, the AJC gave her its Moral Courage Award for this Islamophobic writing.
+In reality, Ayaan Hirsi Ali is listed by the Southern Poverty Law Center on its Anti-Muslim extremist list, which did not dissuade the AJC from celebrating her Islamophobic credentials.

 In 2007, the AJC's radio spot promoted Magdi Allam's book, "Long Live Israel," which in itself is not a problem.
-However, Magdi is an ex-Muslim convert to Christianity who has said "Mosques are Islam's cancer" and "terror factories"that must be shut down.
-He has also abandoned the Catholic church because of its soft stance toward Islam.
-For this, the AJC saw it fit in 2007 to confer onto Mr. Allam a media award for his book and contribution.
+However, Magdi is an ex-Muslim convert to Christianity who has said MOSQUES ARE ISLAM'S CANCER and TERROR FACTORIES that must be shut down.
+After converting to Catholicism, Allam subsequently abandoned the Catholic church because of its soft stance toward Islam.
+For this, the AJC saw it fit in 2007 to confer onto Mr. Allam the Media award for his book and contribution.
 In the context of the AJC, David Harris has repeatedly celebrated anti-Muslim extremists in his bi-weekly radio commentaries that are recognized not only by Muslims in the know, but by civil rights groups.
-David Harris also promoted Islamophobic literature, and both him and the AJC have not only celebrated Islamophobes, but given them their own awards (Mass Media Award, Moral Courage Award).
+It is clear that David Harris promoted Islamophobic literature, and both him and the AJC have not only celebrated Islamophobes, but given them their own awards (Mass Media Award, Moral Courage Award).

-One of the goals of the Muslim Jewish Advisory Council is to address anti-Muslim bigotry, and it would be critical for the AJC to make corrective measures to demonstrate its readiness to fundamentally change its character.
+One of the goals of The Muslim Jewish Advisory Council is to address anti-Muslim bigotry, and it would be critical for the AJC to make corrective measures to demonstrate its readiness to fundamentally change its character.
 If the AJC is serious in its attempt to address anti-Muslim bigotry, then let's put actions into published words.
 Muslims would be interested to see the AJC rescind and withdraw the awards that were lavished to the previously mentioned and other Islamophobes.
 Indeed, the AJC gave them legitimacy with these awards, and the time has come for an unequivocal disassociation to take place.
-If not, their words addressing anti-Muslim bigotry stand hallow.
-More critically, the AJC should be ready to disassociate itself from individuals, groups, organizations, and foundations that provide funding to the Islamophobia network.
-The SLPC has a list of Islamophobic individuals and groups that are intertwined with Jewish mainstream organizations, religious institutions and board members, which raises the question of if the AJC will take the needed steps to challenge their critical role in fomenting anti-Muslim bigotry.
+If not, their words addressing anti-Muslim bigotry stand hollow.

-Lastly, the anti-Muslim discourse used by the AJC has also included constant attacks on progressive Jews who opted out of the constructed hostile binary and extended bounds of friendship, solidarity and alliance to the Muslim, Arab and Palestinian communities.
-Here, the Open Hillel and the serious work of Jewish Voice for Peace (JVP) nationally on Islamophobia many years before the rise of Trump has to be recognized.
+Lastly, the anti-Muslim discourses by the AJC has also included constant attacks on progressive Jews who opted out of the constructed hostile binary and extended measurable bounds of friendship, solidarity and alliance to the Muslim, Arab and Palestinian communities.
+Here, the International Jewish Anti-Zionist Network, Tikkun Magazine and the serious work of Jewish Voice for Peace nationally on Islamophobia many years before the rise of Trump has to be recognized (thousands across the country).
 The AJC has worked hard to demonize and marginalize the JVP's inclusive Jewish narrative, which helped build real and sustained alliances across the country.
 If anything, the AJC leadership should apologize to pioneering Jewish voices that never wavered in the face of Islamophobia despite being called "self-hating Jews" by members of the organized Jewish community because they did not see the demonization of Muslims as a valid basis to express support for Israel.